 Steel blades have to be maintained (greased then wiped) at least every 3 months (though ideally every month) to preserve their polish and avoid rust spots.

-Tips for blade care and common issues, to apply only with great caution and care* :
+Here are some tips for blade care and common issues, to apply only with great caution and care* :

 › After cutting, it is normal to find thin scratches on the sides of the blade.
 They should be easily fixed by using the Uchiko.